pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1996 ETL and Java Swing

+Today I need to do some code with Java swing the Java Concurrency book have some examples with swing library is amazing how the GUI applications manage your lifecycle.
+I remember one time that I have a problem with Kotlin in Android development, the app needs to connect to a one Websocket built with Node.js.
+The concern is that the mobile app disconnect to the Websocket a lot of times, and we have don't idea about what is the issue.
+Well today I think that the problem it's about of threads, I think, but I am not sure.
+I need to check this in another time.

 ##### Day 1995 Continuous study of concurrence

 Today I continue reading the Java Concurrency book, we have come to the part of the GUI frameworks like swing and JavaFX.
 Likewise, I continue to learn English and I am still looking for a way to better organize my activities and studies.